PassivePicasso/Claudable/README.md

 Claudable is a desktop application designed to enhance the Claude AI experience by providing local file management and integration capabilities.
 This application serves as a bridge between Claude AI's web interface and your local file system, offering a seamless workflow for managing projects, artifacts, and downloads.

 ![Claudable Screenshot](Graphics/Screenshot2.png)

 ## No association with Anthropic or Claude.ai
-I am an independent developer and this project has no association with claude.ai nor Anthropic.
+This project is developed independently and has no official association with Claude.ai or Anthropic.

 ## A Note about Embedded Web Browser Security
 Claudable, like other applications with embedded browsers, has full access to web content within its browser component.
 This includes the ability to execute JavaScript and interact with logged-in sessions.